Valeria-Vogel/SoftwaredesignPruefung/README.md

-# Welome to the Game ConnectFour
+# Welcome to the Game ConnectFour

 ## What you need